 Section 5.
 The secretary shall keep true and accurate minutes of all meetings of the Board, shall issue notice of all regular and special meetings, and shall perform such other duties as are generally associated with the office of secretary.
 The Library Director or a member of the staff may be designated by the Board to perform any or all of the above duties.

 Section 6.
 The treasurer shall be the disbursing officer of the board, co-sign all checks with an authorized trustee, and perform such duties as generally are associated with the office.
-The treasurer shall be bonded in an amount as may be required by a resolution of the board, and not less than the value of any property held by him or her.
+The treasurer is bonded under the Town of Boulder Junction Public Officials Bond.
 The treasurer shall make monthly reports to the board showing in detail the amount and investment of, and income and disbursements from, the funds in his or her charge.
 In the absence or inability of the treasurer, his or her duties shall be performed by such other members of the board or the library director, as the board may designate.

 Section 1.
 Regular Meetings.
 The regular meetings shall be held each month on a date and hour to be set by the Board during the prior month’s regular meeting.
 In compliance with Wisconsin’s Open Meeting law (Wisconsin Statutes Sections 19.81 to 19.98), some or all Board members and guests may attend via teleconferencing technology, if applicable, provided that their participation can be broadcast to all members and guests in attendance at the meeting.

 Section 2.
 Annual Meeting.
 The annual meeting, which shall be held for the purpose of electing officers, shall be held at the time of the regular meeting in July of each year.

 Section 4.
 Minutes.
 Minutes of all meetings shall, at a minimum, indicate board members present, all items of business, all motions (except those that were withdrawn), and the result of all votes taken.
 Current approved Board minutes shall be posted on the Library website.